-The Connecticut Audubon Society received a generous bequest in 2017, from the estate of Kathryn D. Wriston, of 835 acres of rugged hardwood forest, meadows, and wetlands straddling the state border of Connecticut and New York.
+The Connecticut Audubon Society received a generous bequest in 2017, from the estate of Kathryn D. Wriston, of 835 acres of rugged hardwood forest, meadows, and wetlands straddling the state border of Sherman, Connecticut, and Pawling, New York.

 Mammals include bobcat, several bat species, fisher and long-tailed weasel, beaver and black bear.
 As many as 11 species of snake possibly live on the property.

 Numerous reptiles and amphibians breed in its 11 vernal pools.
 The Deer Pond Farm list includes spotted salamanders, slimy salamanders, dusky salamanders, and wood frogs.

 Deer Pond Farm Bird Checklist – click here.

 Deer Pond Farm Eastern Trail , Sherman, CT Map – click here.

 Deer Pond Farm Eastern Trail Descriptions – click here.

 Deer Pond Farm Western Trail , Pawling, NY Map – click here.

 Deer Pond Farm Western Trail Descriptions – click here.

 Deer Pond Farm Sanctuary Rules – click here.